gvwilson/11-techbook/README.md

 Writing a book is a big undertaking, and it's easy to get discouraged.
+Instead of tackling it head-on, start blogging regularly
+(e.g.,
-Instead of tackling it head-on, start blogging regularly, e.g., one article a week, each a few hundred to a thousand words long.
+one article a week, each a few hundred to a thousand words long).
 Don't try to write them in the order you think they'll eventually go into the book: one reason to blog is to get a better idea of what should come before what.
 As you become more comfortable,